zorah/zorah.github.io/_studentprojects/2020-idp-mehmet-aygun.md

 location: "Garching, Germany"
 ---

-Student: Mehmet Aygün.
-Resulted in a [https://zorah.github.io/publication/2020-3dv-unsupervised-dense-shape-correspondence-using-heat-kernels](publication at 3DV 2020).
+Student: Mehmet Aygün, now a PhD student at the University of Edinburgh.
+Resulted in a [publication at 3DV 2020](https://zorah.github.io/publication/2020-3dv-unsupervised-dense-shape-correspondence-using-heat-kernels).